How to make Butter - Homemade Butter

 milkman at your door, or in sachets at the milk vendor, you can collect cream everyday.

 course you can use that cream in many different ways, to make sweets, to apply on the skin to

 make it soft, in your soups etc. But if you have a lot of cream, you can make it into butter.

 - Heat milk.
 Cool to room temperature.
 The fat in the milk will collect

 at the top in the form of cream as the milk cools.

-- You can keep the milk in the fridge and get more cream and faster too.
+- You can keep the milk in the fridge and get a thicker layer of cream on the top and faster too.
 Remove the top

 creamy layer and store in a jar in the freezer compartment.